cmcntsh/ReaderExpectationApproachWriting/README.md

 # Notes on the Reader Expectation Approach to Writing

-These notes come from the book *Expectations: Teaching Writing from the Reader's Perspective* by George D. Gopen.
+These notes come from the book *Expectations: Teaching Writing from the Reader's Perspective* by George D. Gopen except where indicated by a specific citation to his other work *The Sense of Structure: Writing From the Reader’s Perspective* (Gopen, 2004a; Gopen, 2004b).

 ## Some Consolidated Information